SDxs5/raspberry_pi_object_detection/README.md

 # raspberry_pi_object_detection
 Combine the Picamera with a Raspberry_Pi to do the real-time object detection.

-Need install files in requirements before running Ras_dec.ipynb
+Need install files in requirements.txt before running Ras_dec.ipynb

 You could also choose whatever model you want from tensorflow model_zoo